fe80/troclapi/README.md

-# troclapi
+# Troclapi

 Basic api for trocla usage

 ## Usage

-Show [Trocla documentation](https://github.com/duritong/trocla) for all usage
+See [Trocla documentation](https://github.com/duritong/trocla) for all usage

-Please, show trocla documatation for all params
+Please, see trocla documatation for all params

 ### Login